outadoc/Kale/README.md

 ## Features

-Warren and Kale have a few interesting features:
+Kale, Warren and Burrow have a few interesting features:

 * The responsibilities of parsing and state management are separated
 * Both parsing and state management are verified by hundreds of unit tests